FruitieX/homelab/docs/configuration.md

 ## external-dns

 [external-dns](https://github.com/kubernetes-sigs/external-dns) keeps the DNS records of supported DNS servers in sync with IP addresses of your services.
+This repo is configured uses Cloudfront DNS, refer to the [external-dns documentation](https://kubernetes-sigs.github.io/external-dns) on what other providers are supported and how to configure them.

 - Search for `external-dns.alpha.kubernetes.io/hostname` annotations in the repo.

-  This annotation sets the hostname/domain name that external dns will publish to Pi-hole.
+  This annotation sets the hostname/domain name that external dns will publish to Cloudfront.
   Can be set to multiple values by comma separating them.

+- Set `CLOUDFLARE_EMAIL` and `EXTERNAL_DNS_CLOUDFLARE_API_TOKEN` in your [/clusters/homelab/cluster-secrets.yaml](/clusters/homelab/cluster-secrets.yaml) file.

+  See [external-dns documentation](https://kubernetes-sigs.github.io/external-dns/v0.13.4/tutorials/cloudflare/#creating-cloudflare-credentials) on how to generate Cloudflare API tokens with sufficient permissions for external-dns' use.

+  See [/docs/sops.md](/docs/sops.md) for more information on how to store secrets.

 - Add `external-dns.yaml` back in [/clusters/homelab/infrastructure/kustomization.yaml](/clusters/homelab/infrastructure/kustomization.yaml).
 Commit and push.